‘RHOC’ Star Braunwyn Windham-Burke Plans To Stay Married To Husband Sean Despite Coming Out As A Lesbian

 The couple share children Bella, 20; Rowan, 18; Jacob, 15; 7-year-old twins Caden and Curren; Koa, 5; and Hazel, 2.
 Braunwyn found herself in headlines earlier this year after daughter Rowan posted a photo of herself on Instagram with the caption “F*ck.
 You.
 Mom.”
 This was the same time the Bravolebrity and Sean were rumored to be divorcing.

-Things appear to be better within the family though, and Kris has come by to meet the children.
+Now, things appear to be better within the family though, and Kris has come by to meet the children.

 “She came over the other night, hung out with the family, had dinner with us,” Braunwyn said in the interview.
 “I mean, it’s only as weird as you make it.”